-In preparing the financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through June 7, 2024, which is the date the financial statements were available to be issued.
-There were no additional subsequent events that require recognition or disclosure in these financial statements.
+In preparing the financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through November 26, 2024, which is the date the financial statements were available to be issued.
+Management has determined there were no subsequent events that require recognition of, or disclosure in, these financial statements.